jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   - pytest_ is a `python package`_ like unittest_, that is used for testing
   - ``requirements.txt`` is the name of a file where I can list `python packages`_ for pip_ to install

     ..
-NOTE:: ``requirements.txt`` is Python_ convention, I can use any name I want for the file
+TIP:: ``requirements.txt`` is Python_ convention, I can use any name I want for the requirements file

 * I use pip_ to install `pytest-watch`_ and the programs it needs